VISA APPLICATIONSinformation centre

 Under the ‘Interview Waiver Program‘, if you are younger than 14 or older than 80, it is possible that you may be entitled to submit your visa application via courier without attending an interview.
 In these circumstances, using the British Embassy in London as an example, visa processing will take approximately 21 business days from the date the Embassy receives your application, with an additional 1-2 business days for the return of your passport.

-Numerous causes can extend the processing period for a US B1 visa, ranging from flaws in applications that must be corrected to official requests for additional evidence.
+Numerous causes can extend the processing period for a B1 visa, ranging from flaws in applications that must be corrected to official requests for additional evidence.
 After an interview with a consular officer, several visa application queries may require additional administrative processing, so it is vital to apply for your visa well in advance of your intended departure date and avoid making non-refundable travel arrangements until your visa is issued.

 Can I get a B1 visa without an interview?